apHarmony/jsharmony-db-iseries/README.md

 Default: 1800000 (30 minutes)
 ```

-Close idle database connection, to minimize chance of network errors when resuming activity on long running servers.
+Close idle database connection, to minimize chance of network errors when resuming activity.
 The value `false` will disable the feature.

 ### Debug Parameters